-If a company owner is only a shareholder, rather than a director or employee, they are not eligible for a workplace pension – so their company cannot contribute directly to their pension.
+If a company owner is only a shareholder, rather than a director or employee, they are not eligible for a workplace pension.
+This means that the company cannot contribute directly to their pension.
 However, they can use money which they take out of their company (i.e. via dividend payments) to contribute to their own personal pension scheme.

 Tax relief is available on pension contributions, subject to certain limits (see below).

 If a company owner is also a director with an employment contract, they can receive a workplace pension.
 Corporation tax relief is available on contributions made by a limited company to occupational pensions, in addition to personal tax reliefs, making it a tax-efficient option.

-If a company director has a service contract (as opposed to an employment contract) and is not employed by the company, they will be in the same position as if they were only a shareholder; they cannot receive a workplace pension.
+If a company director has a service contract (as opposed to an employment contract) and is not employed by the company, they will be in the same position as if they were only a shareholder.
+This means that they cannot receive a workplace pension.

 What is auto-enrolment?

 Under the Pensions Act 2008, all employers are required to provide a workplace pension for their employees, unless the employee opts out.
 This requirement is known as automatic enrolment (or auto-enrolment for short) and it applies to employees who work in the UK, earn at least £10,000 per year, and are aged between 22 and the State Pension age.

 Companies that have at least two directors with an employment contract are required to auto-enrol these directors unless they opt out.
 A sole company director with an employment contract does not need to be auto-enrolled, but they can have an occupational pension.

 Can I make extra contributions towards my company pension?

 Auto-enrolment is just the basic element of pension – many companies will have pension schemes which allow for a higher contribution from both employer and/or employee.
 However, there are some pension limits for tax relief, so it’s important to be aware of these.